ethCS/CSCI150/README.md

-This file was created on October 7th, 2024.
+This repo was created on October 7th, 2024.

+The purpose of this public repo is to host the majority of my CSCI150 assignments for grading/review and also for future storage.